voytech/tabulate/README.md

 fun <T> RowsBuilderApi<T>.header(vararg names: String) =
     row {
         insertWhen { it.rowIndex == 0 && !it.hasRecord()}
-        cells {
         names.forEach {
             cell { value = it }
         }
     }
-    }
 ```
 So You are free to extend BuilderApi DSL in order to create various shortcuts and templates.
 It is worth mentioning that by using extension functions on DSL builders - scope becomes restricted to extended DSL builder receiver.
 Thus - it will not be allowed to break table definition by calling methods from patent builders.

-Extension functions for DSL API builders become trully attractive in context of user defined attributes:

 ### Column bound cell value extractors.